-If the cash generated by operations together with proceeds of loans under the Coronavirus Aid, Relief, and Economic Security Act ("CARES Act,") that we have obtained and were forgiven as described below are insufficient to fund our future operating requirements, we will need to raise additional funds through public or private equity or debt financings.
+If the cash generated by operations together with proceeds of funds available under our related party loans with John N. Hastopoulos, a director and principal shareholder and Earl R. Lewis, III, a director, are insufficient to fund our future operating requirements, we will need to raise additional funds through public or private equity or debt financings.
 Such financing may not be available to us when needed, or if available, may not be available on terms that are favorable to us and could result in significant dilution to the holdings of our stockholders.
-Furthermore, any such debt financing is likely to include financial and other covenants that may impede our ability to react to changes in the economy or industry.
-If adequate financing is not available when needed, we may be required to implement other measures, which may adversely affect our results of operations and financial conditions and the price of our stock.
+Furthermore, any such debt financing likely to include financial and other covenants that may impede our ability to react to changes in the economy or industry.
+If adequate financing is not available meeded, we may be required to implement cost-cutting strategies, delay production, curtail research and development efforts, or implement other measures, which may adversely affect our results of operations and financial conditions and the price of our stock.